-You’ve been asked to submit a business case for partnership.
+You’ve been asked to submit a Business Case for partnership.
 Wouldn’t it be easier if you could see a sample first?
-I know this to be true, because I’ve been asked numerous times by people on my mailing list for a sample business case for partnership.
-This article includes a link to our ‘Guide to creating a business case for partnership’ and also some ideas of how to adapt the sample to suit your own particular circumstances.
+I know this to be true because people on my mailing list have asked me numerous times for a sample Business Case for partnership.
+This article includes a link to our ‘Guide on How to Create A Cast-Iron Business Case for Partnership’ and also a link to our sample Business Case template.

 WARNING: Sample Business Case for Partnership

-Every business case is different, so do not be tempted to use the sample business case for partnership without adapting it for your particular scenario.
-(See the 7 types of business case to understand how you may need to change the sample business case to suit your own requirements.)
+Every business case is different, so do not be tempted to use the sample Business Case for partnership without adapting it for your particular scenario.
+(See the 7 types of Business Case to understand how you may need to change the sample Business Case to suit your own requirements.)

-What typically is expected in a business case for partnership?
+What typically is expected in a Business case for partnership?

 Outline of your current practice